salrealTeknet/alx-system_engineering-devops/0x02-shell_redirections/README.md

 20. Create a script that removes all letters c and C from input.
 21. Write a script that reverse its input.
 22. Write a script that displays all users and their home directories, sorted by users.
+23. Empty casks make the most noise
+24. A gif is worth ten thousand words
+25. Create a script that decodes acrostics that use the first letter of each line.
+26. Write a script that parses web servers logs in TSV format as input and displays the 11 hosts or IP addresses which did the most requests.